 Why we picked the Dell Ultrasharp U2720Q:

 Dell offers a fantastic, reliable 4K monitor with the U2720Q.
-If you are looking for a monitor that’s ready for any kind of placement or pairing, this is one of your best bets: It offers fantastic 4K clarity with HDR popped into a sensibly large 27-inch panel.
-It’s built on IPS technology for excellent color clarity and near-180-degree viewing angles.
+If you are looking for a monitor that’s ready for any kind of placement or pairing, this is one of your best bets: It offers fantastic 4K clarity with HDR popped into a sensibly large 27-inch panel, built on IPS technology for excellent color clarity and near-180-degree viewing angles.
 It features a natural contrast ratio of 1,300:1 for deep blacks and stark whites, and spans 99% of the sRGB color gamut.

 Why you should buy this: BenQ’s 4K monitor has incredible color accuracy and extra screen space.

 Who it’s for: Artists and those who use their monitors for at-home entertainment.

 If you like (or don’t mind) your 4K monitor having a relatively chunky design, the 32-inch BenQ PD3200U is well worth recommending.
 With near-perfect color accuracy, it’s a great 4K display for professionals while still offering a snappy 4ms response time for gaming.
 With a broad 178-degree viewing angle you can get a great picture no matter where you sit — which makes it a viable option for collaborative work of watching movies with friends.

 As much as the chunky design may be a put off for some, the‘s substantial frame isn’t weak or overly flexible.
 That lends it a sturdy build quality that you don’t always find at this competitive price point.